heimrichhannot/contao-newsalert-bundle/README.md

 The bundle adds two checkboxes to the news form (at the bottom).
 You can enable or disable sending a newsalert for each article and you can undo marking an article as already send (so it will send again).

+The managment of the receivers is placed within the news model (News -> Newsalert)

 ## Developers

 ### Add topic source